denten-books/plain-text/1-metaphor.md

 ## Speculative Formalism

 To what extent do we need to view and understand the mechanisms of the machine that gives rise to the metaphor?
-In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the author noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the author noted that the "practical upper limits of [telegraph transmission] speed will always be limited by the ability of some human being to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
-Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain-computer interfaces relied on either imprecise "noisy" electroencephalographic (EEG) scalp sensors or on electrode implants that required invasive surgery.
-In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004; @miller_spectral_2007].
+Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln1-mindflex]<!--footnote didn't render for some reason? changing to ln1 in case that makes a difference.
+PRP--> Early brain-computer interfaces relied on either imprecise "noisy" electroencephalographic (EEG) scalp sensors or on electrode implants that required invasive surgery.
+In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004;
+@miller_spectral_2007].
 And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].

 On the surface, the advance of brain-computer interfaces seems to bring us closer to the trajectory of growing immediacy: witness the "no interface"